philiprbrenan/Ec2Console/README.md

     aws ec2 request-spot-instances
     aws ec2 terminate-instances

-as these commands are used by the script to retrieve information required to start the spot instance.

 ### Perl

 To configure this Perl script you should use the AWS EC2 console at: